Skip to article frontmatterSkip to article content

 Academic approaches to describing sound vary across the three main directions we are considering in this course (musicology, psychology, and technology).
 They each tap into various subfields (or paradigms), each offering distinct frameworks and terminologies:

 There is no right or wrong when it comes to studying sound.
 All of these approaches (and more) aim to uncover various aspects of both the physical properties of sounds but also their meaning, context, and impact on listeners.
-Several of them are also used in various combinations.
+Several of them are also used in multiple combinations.
 We won’t have time to cover all of these in detail in this course, but we will look more closely at some of the closest ones to the fields of music psychology and technology.
-This week, we will focus on two main concepts that have been influential in the development of our understanding of listening: soundscapes and sound objects.
+In particular, we will focus on two main concepts that have been influential in the development of our understanding of listening: soundscapes and sound objects.

 Soundscapes